RG9n/RG9n.github.io/tryhackme.md

 # TryHackMe Write-Ups
 You have came to the right place to learn about CTFs/Challenges!
 I am going through both the Offensive Pentesting (77%) and Cyber Defense (70%) learning path.
 I have already completed the CompTIA Pentest+ path, so I will most likely not be going back to do write-ups on those because I enjoy doing them while I am currently working on a room.
+For Red Team rooms, I will include my mitigations to secure the room from the route I used at the end of the write-up.

 ## Blue Teaming (Cyber Defense path not fully released yet)
 ## Malware Analysis & RE